 - 1. The bag initially feels cold(er).

 - 2. The bag feels warm(er).

+- 3. The mixture turns from red to yellow.

-- 3. The mixture fizzes, and the bag fills up with gas.
+- 4. The mixture fizzes, and the bag fills up with gas.

-- 4. The mixture turns from red to yellow.

-Take the students through the steps of a systematically designed procedure to test each observation by taking one reagent (called the CONSTANT) and adding another reagent (called a VARIABLE), one at a time.
+Take the students through the steps of a systematically designed procedure to test each observation by taking one variable (reagent) and combining it with one other reagent.
 Once they are done with that variable, they will go on to the next one until all possible combinations are tested.
-Tell students that scientists design experiments that change only one variable at a time.
+Tell students that scientists design experiments that keep only 1 variable constant at a time.
 Make a list on the board (see below).